I absolutely love Budapest and I am sure anybody out there would instantly fall in love with it after setting foot here for the first time.

-The miscellaneous costs would stay about the same (health insurance and travel costs – we got there by train from Romania), but the other spendings could really go either way, up or down.
-We weren’t there on an unlimited budget and tried to keep costs as low as possible, but we didn’t always manage to do so.
+All in all, we weren’t there on an unlimited budget and tried to keep costs as low as possible, but we didn’t always manage to do so.

-All in all, we were really satisfied with how things ended and, even though it wasn’t cheap in our books, we enjoyed every second of our stay in Budapest.
+All in all, we were really satisfied with how things ended and, even though it wasn’t cheap in our books, we always enjoy getting back to Budapest and spending time there.

 If you have also spent time in Hungary’s capital, don’t hesitate to share your experience with us all by commenting below.